outjet/radarb/README.md

 - Slow tiles (GOES16, GLERL, storm total snow, CPC, Pivotal): 1 hour

 **How to control caching**
-- Server TTLs live in `functions/index.js` within each function.
+- Server TTLs live in the handlers under `functions/lib/handlers/`.
-- Client TTLs live in `public/scripts/app1597.js` in the `getCached*` helpers.
+- Client TTLs live alongside each module (see `public/scripts/modules/`).
 - To bypass caches during debugging, clear localStorage keys or add a cache‑busting query param to the function URL.

 ## TODO